 N. huttoni is best distinguished by the long hairs that cover the pronotum and forewings, but this can be difficult to see in the field.
 The body shape is also rather broad and squat, particularly in the female.

-A very recent arrival in Britain from the near continent, but actually native to New Zealand, where it is known as the 'Wheat Bug' and can be a serious pest of crops in hot summers.
-No crop damage has so far been reported in Britain and the species has only been found in coastal East Anglia and in Kent.
-Further information.
+A recent arrival in Britain from the near continent, but actually native to New Zealand, where it is known as the 'Wheat Bug' and can cause crop damage in hot summers, although this has not so far been the case in Britain.

 Adult: ~All year